 The Third Coast HIV-related Cardiovascular (CV) and Sleep Disorders K12 Career Development Program (TC-CS K12) announces funding for NHLBI K12 Scholar Awards that provide substantial salary support (up to $85,000 plus fringe) for faculty-level MD and PhD scientists near the beginning of their investigative careers.
 Applications are for funding in 2019, with appointments beginning as early as July 1, 2019.
 Appointments are for two years.
 Eligible candidates must hold a doctoral degree and must have a faculty-level appointment during the period of support at the University of Chicago or Northwestern University.

-Applicants interested in applying to the Northwestern program please email Fern Murdoch.
+Applicants interested in applying to the Northwestern program please email Justin Schmandt.

 Applicants interested in applying to the University of Chicago program please email Kelsey Bogue.

-The University of Chicago has previously been one of the principal teaching sites for the Combined University of Illinois/University of Chicago Infectious Diseases Fellowship Program.
-Expansion of the Section of the Infectious Diseases and Global Health has made it possible to design a single institution training program with outstanding experiences and training in general infectious diseases, infections in immunocompromised patients, HIV infection, travel medicine, and hospital epidemiology and infection control, and global health programs.
-The clinical experiences occur in during rotations on 2 inpatient consult services.
+The University of Chicago Infectious Disease Fellowship Program is a single institution ACGME-accredited fellowship that provides outstanding experiences and training in general infectious diseases, transplantation and immunocompromised host infectious disease, HIV infection, travel medicine, antibiotic stewardship, hospital epidemiology and infection control, and global health programs.
+The clinical experiences occur during rotations on 2 inpatient consult services (50% general and 50% transplantation ID).
 There is also a longitudinal clinic experience, including the care of persons living with HIV/AIDS as part of a multi-disciplinary team.
 The Fellowship Program is designed to offer outstanding training in clinical and outstanding opportunities in a variety of clinical and laboratory research.
 The establishment of infectious disease programs in Andhra Pradesh, India and in Wuhan, China introduced a new and exciting range of opportunities for training, research, and clinical experiences in global health.